GarethW1994/waiter_webapp/readme.md

 ## About Waiter App
-- This waiter app allows managers to keep track of waiters' weekly work days schedule.
+- This Waiter App allows managers to keep track of waiters' weekly work days schedule.

-- Managers can sign-up and login to see an admin dashboard that will display on which days waiters are available to work.
-These days will be coloured accordingly:
+- Managers can sign-up and login to see an Admin dashboard that will display on which days waiters are available to work.
+These days will be colored accordingly:

 - Green - For days there's enough waiters scheduled.
 - Orange - For days where there are not enough waiters scheduled.